• Products

 This provision, commonly known as the 'grandfathering rule,' ensures that any long-term gains derived from equity instruments purchased prior to January 31, 2018, will be calculated in accordance with this rule.

-• Holding Period: For long-term capital gains tax treatment, an investor must hold the shares for over a year.
+• Holding Period: For long-term capital gains tax rate treatment, an investor must hold the shares for over a year.
 If the shares are sold within one year of purchase, the gains will be considered as short-term capital gains, which are taxed at the applicable short-term capital gains tax rate.

 Ways to Reduce LTCG Liability